a-sit-plus/warden/README.md

         keyToBeAttested: T
     ): KeyAttestation<T>
 ```
-The returned `KeyAttestation` object contains the attested key on success.
+The returned `KeyAttestation` object contains the attested key on success, or an error on failure.

-##### Semantics
+#### Semantics

-Succeeds if attestation data structures of the client (in `attestationProof`) can be verified and `expectedChallenge` matches
+The call succeeds if attestation data structures of the client (in `attestationProof`) can be verified and `expectedChallenge` matches
-the attestation challenge.
-For Android clients, this function Makes sure that `keyToBeAttested` matches the key contained in the attestation certificate.
+the attestation challenge and if `keyToBeAttested` matches the key contained in the proof.
-For iOS this key needs to be specified explicitly anyhow to emulate key attestation

-The contents of **attestationProof** are platform-specific!
+As mentioned, the contents of **attestationProof** are platform-specific!
 On Android, this is simply the certificate chain from the attestation certificate
 (i.e. the certificate corresponding to the key to be attested) up to one of the
 [Google hardware attestation root certificates](https://developer.android.com/training/articles/security-key-attestation#root_certificate).